Mary McLeod Bethune

-She was the sole African American woman officially a part of the US delegation that created the United Nations charter, and she held a leadership position for the American Women's Voluntary Services founded by Alice Throckmorton McLean.
+She started a private school for African-American students which later became Bethune-Cookman University.
+She was the only African American woman to hold an official position with the US delegation that created the United Nations charter.
+McLeod also held a leadership position for the American Women's Voluntary Services, which was founded by Alice Throckmorton McLean.
+Bethune wrote prolifically, publishing in several periodicals from 1924 to 1955.